-Cruise ships typically offer round-the-clock dining, but no one is forcing you to pile the bacon on your breakfast tray, eat dessert at every meal, order both the prime rib and the lobster for dinner, and call room service for cheeseburgers at 2 a.m.
-In fact, these days many cruise lines are trading in their midnight chocolate buffets for spa cafes and sushi bars.
+Cruise ships typically offer round-the-clock dining, but no one is forcing you to pile the bacon on your breakfast tray, eat dessert at every meal, order both the prime rib and the lobster for dinner, or call room service for cheeseburgers at 2 a.m.
+In fact, most cruise lines have traded in their midnight chocolate buffets for spa cafes and sushi bars.

-A cruise ship can often be a floating oasis of Americana -- passengers venture into foreign lands by day, but come back to the ship to eat burgers and fries at Johnny Rockets and watch American ball games on TV at night.
-If you prefer more of a cultural immersion, book a cruise on an MSC Cruises or Costa Cruises.
-These two cruise lines are Italian-owned and are proud to display their European heritage onboard.
+A cruise ship can often be a floating oasis of Americana -- passengers venture into foreign lands by day but come back to the ship to eat burgers and fries at Johnny Rockets and watch American ball games on TV at night.
+If you prefer more of a cultural immersion, book a trip on MSC Cruises or Costa Cruises.
+These two cruise lines are Italian-owned and proud to display their European heritage onboard.

 Costa's European itineraries attract mostly European passengers from Italy, France, Germany, Spain, Portugal and the U.K. The onboard atmosphere reflects this passenger base, with later dining hours, lots of dancing-based nightlife and a drinking age of 18.
-The dining room emphasizes Italian fare and the specialty restaurant on the line's newest ships, such as Costa Pacifica and Costa Luminosa, is the brainchild of Michelin-starred Italian chef Ettore Bocchia.
-Not only are announcements and activities translated into several languages, but your dining companions may not be native English speakers.
-Entertainment may include a toga party, an Italian street festival complete with a bocce ball tournament and tarantella dancing.
+The dining room emphasizes Italian fare, and the lines works with Michelin-starred Italian chef Ettore Bocchia to create specialty restaurant menus.
+Not only are announcements and activities translated into several languages, but your dining companions might not be native English-speakers.
+Entertainment might include a toga party, an Italian street festival (complete with a bocce tournament) and tarantella dancing.

-On Mediterranean cruises, which are offered year-round, MSC's passengers are largely European – and the onboard ambience definitely has a Continental flair, with plenty of music and dining.
+On Mediterranean cruises, which are offered year-round, MSC's passengers are largely European, and the onboard ambiance definitely has a Continental flair, with plenty of music and dining.